brauliotegui/FAKE/README.md

 # FAKE: A Fake News detector
-Brazilian Fake News detector: Final Data Science Project at SPICED Academy
+Brazilian Fake News detector: Final Data Science Project at SPICED Academy.

+The Presentation for the project can be found [here](https://my.visme.co/view/pvgoqz1e-spiced-final-project).

 ## Visual Analysis
 Through the collection of all the news from the database,...